-We are starting a corporate fast together at Courageous Church.
-I wanted to share a few thoughts about fasting that I hope you will find helpful.
+As we embark on this corporate fast together, I want to share a few thoughts about fasting that I hope will encourage and guide you during this time.

 Personally